 - 3.18 The Provider will ensure appropriate systems are in place to measure the quality and performance of the service on a continuous basis. - 3.19 An annual report summarising the activity of the service including collation of information to help inform future service provision including numbers of homeless/ NFA will be produced.
-This report will include, but is not limited to: - Number of individual patients seen, - Number appointments by encounter and type, per patient per annum, - Number of any onward referrals and the reason for referral.
+This report will include, but is not limited to: - Number of individual patients seen including numbers of homeless / NFA - Percentage of patients seen within 24 hours (where applicable) - Number appointments by encounter and type, per patient per annum, - Number of any onward referrals and the reason for referral.